ebastidas/sofia-sila-pms/README.md

 SOFIA enable you to connect multiple SiLA-compliant lab device to your virtual lab, share and discover SiLA lab devices in your network, execute SiLA Commands (e.g. move a robot, dispense a liquid) and get data (e.g. temperature, status, duration) from your lab devices, and collaborate and share in real time your protocols/methods runs with any other user in your network.

-SOFIA is an open source, cross-platform project that was developed as a proof-of-concept for the SiLA core principles (the “Lab of the Future”: a rapid innovation ecosystem connecting devices and people, and exchanging knowledge) and facilitates the future open source development of more advance functionalities of a SiLA PMS, such as a scheduler, workflow engine, etc. SOFIA could be potentially developed into an on-demand laboratory services hosted the cloud, where user can run experiments in remote labs across the globe.
+SOFIA is an open source, cross-platform project that was developed as a proof-of-concept for the SiLA core principles (the “Lab of the Future”: a rapid innovation ecosystem connecting devices and people, and exchanging knowledge) and facilitates the future open source development of more advance functionalities of a SiLA PMS, such as a scheduler, workflow engine, etc. SOFIA could be potentially developed into an on-demand laboratory services hosted in the cloud, where user can run real-time experiments in remote labs across the globe.

 # How to install